PurpxPanda/Panda-Editor/README.md

 ## Getting Started
 To get started, simply open the application in your web browser.
 You can do this by navigating to the URL where the application is hosted.
-Once the application is loaded, you will be presented with a text editor interface where you can create and edit text documents.
+Once the application is loaded, you will be presented with a text editor interface where you can create and edit text documents. if you'd like you can also clone the repo and run npm install to install dependencies.

 ## Features
 Progressive Web App (PWA): This application meets the criteria for a PWA, allowing you to install it on your device and use it like a native app.